Jarivanoort/iaf/CONTRIBUTING.md

 * With Lombok, you do not have to code getters and setters anymore.
 You can generate them by by putting annotations `@Getter` and `@Setter` on the backing field.
 This is very useful.
 But please do NOT put the `@Getter` or `@Setter` on the class.
 This makes fewer lines of code, but there is a drawback.
 You cannot see the call hierarchy anymore of a getter or a setter.
 When you put the annotations on the method level, you can still see the call hierarchy: right-click the `@Getter` or `@Setter` and select "Open Call Hierarchy" in Eclipse.
 * For the sake of readability, please put the `@Getter` or `@Setter` annotations inside the variable declaration: "`private @Getter @Setter MyType myField`".

+See our [Additional Coding Guidelines](AdditionalCodingGuidelines.md) for code examples to help create more readable, testable and maintainable code.

 ## Testing